About Twin Pines Housing

 Twin Pines Housing was formed in 1990 through the merger of two housing organizations having similar visions: to develop and provide affordable housing for low and moderate income families in the Upper Valley.
 We are now the only non-profit providing multi-family affordable housing in the region, with a service area that spans northern Windsor and southeastern Orange Counties in Vermont and southern Grafton and northern Sullivan Counties in New Hampshire.

 Since 1990, Twin Pines Housing has developed or purchased a variety of housing to increase the region’s supply, including apartments, mobile home lots, single family homes, and condominiums.
 Most housing options are close to public transportation, jobs, shopping, and professional services to reduce the need for private transportation.
-Offerings include age-restricted, non-age restricted, and transitional housing.
+Offerings include both age-restricted and non-age restricted housing.

-Twin Pines Housing is overseen by a diverse, 12-member volunteer board of trustees representing a broad range of educational backgrounds, professional skills, and life experience.
+Twin Pines Housing is overseen by a diverse volunteer board of trustees representing a broad range of educational backgrounds, professional skills, and life experience.
 One-third of the board must have low to moderate income or reside at one of our properties.

-Twin Pines Housing also partners with several state agencies and local non-profits to provide the comprehensive mix of support services needed to keep people housed.
+Twin Pines Housing has a supportive services team that partners with several state agencies and local non-profits to provide the comprehensive mix of support services needed to keep people housed.

 The local non-profits we partner with include: